 Jalan Monkey Forest

 This nature reserve is nearly in the downtown area and you can likely walk there from your Ubud villa. $5 will gain you entry to this Hindu temple cross monkey sanctuary.
 Monkeys often will climb on your arms and even your head so make sure you don’t bring any food in that you don’t want to be stolen!

 Jalan Raya Campuhan

-This is a popular paved, but very scenic, walk through picturesque forest and fertile jungle scenery rather than the usual rice paddy views.
-If you are leaving from your villa you can walk to the Ubud Traditional Markets on Jalan Raya Ubud.
-Leave by 7am to avoid the heat!
+This is a popular paved, but very scenic, walk through the picturesque forest and fertile jungle scenery rather than the usual rice paddy views.
+If you are leaving your villa you can walk to the Ubud Traditional Markets on Jalan Raya Ubud.
+Leave by 7 am to avoid the heat!
 It will take about two hours and it is advised to bring water.